Moon Duchin: Work

 Duchin's mathematical research has focused on geometric topology, geometric group theory, and Teichmüller theory.
 For example, one of her results is that, for a broad class of locally flat surfaces, the geometry of the surface is entirely determined by the shortest length in each homotopy class of simple closed curves.
 In 2022 Duchin appeared in the Netflix documentary A Trip to Infinity, discussing the mathematical implications of infinity.

 Duchin's expertise in geometry has led her to conduct research on the mathematics of gerrymandering.
 A key aspect of this research is the geometric notion of the compactness of a given political district, a numerical measure that attempts to quantify how extensively gerrymandered it is.
 “What courts have been looking for is one definition of compactness that they can understand, that we can compute, and that they can use as a kind of go-to standard”, she said in an interview with The Chronicle of Higher Education.

 To help tackle the challenge of finding an agreed-upon standard, Duchin has developed a long-term, wide-ranging project on the mathematics of gerrymandering.
 As a part of this project, she founded a summer program to train mathematicians to become expert witnesses in related legal cases.
 In 2016, she founded the Metric Geometry and Gerrymandering Group (MGGG) which is a nonpartisan research group that coordinates and publicizes research on geometry, computing, and their application to the redistricting process in the US.

 In 2018-2019 she took a leave of absence from Tufts, and was a Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
 Her research focus was "Political Geometry: The Mathematics of Redistricting".
 In 2018, Governor of Pennsylvania Tom Wolf enlisted Duchin to help him evaluate newly drawn redistricting maps for fairness.
 This happened as a consequence of the Supreme Court of Pennsylvania decision which declared the state's 2011 US congressional districting map to be unconstitutional.
 Duchin prepared a report published on February 15, 2018.

 In 2022, a panel of judges threw out Alabama's soon-to-be-used congressional maps, citing the fact that the percentage of black people in the state had risen to about a quarter of the population.
 To draw some new, fairer maps, they turned to Duchin, who came up with 4 nearly-similar maps that would put the Black and Democratic-leaning cities of Mobile and Montgomery together, therefore complementing the one Black and blue-leaning district in the state with a second one.

+Duchin was hired by Cornell University in 2024 as part of the Brooks School of Public Policy and College of Arts and Sciences mathematics department.
+As of 2026, she is a professor at the University of Chicago.